 Anyone who has a valid UK driver’s license with at least three years of driving experience and a right to work in the UK can apply for a PCO license.
 You may still need to register for other certificates, however, you will access them in a very short period.

-What documents you will need to get your PCO car?
+What documents will you need to get your PCO car?

 You will need to present the following initial documentation when you take your car in: